 Student Disability Services strives to treat all personal information with the strictest confidentiality.
 We respect the privacy of individuals and will advocate in favor of confidentiality whenever possible.
-There may be times when SDS needs to discuss and share information with staff members on campus who have a legitimate educational need to know, such as professors, the Counseling Center, Public Safety and Residence Life.
+There may be times when SDS needs to discuss and share information with staff members on campus who have a legitimate educational need to know, such as professors, the Counseling Center, Campus Safety and Residence Life.
 In general, specific information about a student’s disability type will not be shared with anyone else on campus, but students are able to make the decision on their own about how much information they would like to share with fellow students, professors and staff about their disability.

 Students who register with SDS will be asked to fill out an electronic Information Release Consent form indicate individuals outside of the college with whom information can be shared.
 Disability information is confidential and kept separate from other SMC institutional record management systems.